LINQ Max Method in C#

 Output: It Department Highest Salary = 35000

-In the next article, I am going to discuss the LINQ Min Aggregate Method in C# with Examples.
+In the next article, I will discuss the LINQ Min Aggregate Method in C# with Examples.
 I hope you will understand the use and need of the Linq Max Aggregate Method in C# with Examples.

 Leave a Reply